 CS Responsibility Delegated Responsibility Delegated to 1.
 Governance, Scrutiny and Risk The Chief Executive, as Accountable Officer, has responsibilities that are set out in the 'Memorandum to Accountable Officers for parts of the Scottish Administration' in the Scottish Public Finance Manual.
 These responsibilities are outlined in the CS Framework Document and are not delegated by the Board.
 1.1 Ensure effective governance and scrutiny 1.1.1 Ensure that CS internal governance and control Chief Executive of all aspects of CS business. arrangements are sound and that issues which raise any concern to the Chief Executive as Accountable Officer and/or which may have reputational consequences for CS are presented to the Board for thorough scrutiny.
-This includes any issues of regularity or propriety in the use of public funds, protection of CS assets and/or any proposals which are novel
+This includes any issues of regularity or propriety in the use of public funds, protection of CS assets and/or any proposals which are novel or contentious.

-1.1.2 Lead the staff of CS, supporting their wellbeing and skills development while ensuring their effective engagement and delivery of business.
-Ensure that plans are in place for succession and continuity of core business in the event of Chief Executive vacancies or significant unavoidable absence.
+1.1.2 Lead the staff of CS, supporting their wellbeing and skills Chief Executive development while ensuring their effective engagement and delivery of business.
+Ensure that plans are in place for succession and continuity of core business in the event of vacancies or significant unavoidable absence.

-Delegated Responsibility Delegated to 1.2.1 Scrutinise and approve overall approach to risk Audit and Risk identification and risk management.
+CS Responsibility Delegated Responsibility Delegated to 1.2 Establish and maintain the overall 1.2.1 Scrutinise and approve overall approach to risk Audit and Risk framework for risk management and assurance. identification and risk management.
 Committee 1.2.2 Approve audit plans and review of sources of assurance Chief Executive on all aspects of CS governance.
 1.2.3 Oversee drafting of risk management documents for Audit Chief Executive and Risk Committee.
 Implement agreed approach to risk management, ensure identified risks are documented and action is taken where required to manage these and provide regular updates on risk to the Board and Audit and Risk Committee.
-2.1.1 Oversee drafting of strategies, corporate plans and Chief Executive business plans to timetables agreed with the Board and provide robust analysis and advice on resource implications of all proposed commitments, targets and deliverables to support Board decision-taking.
-2.2.1 Lead the staff of CS to deliver the statutory functions of Chief Executive CS, to meet agreed plans and targets and provide regular monitoring reports on performance to the Board.
-Highlight any emerging risks or issues that may prevent or are 1.2.1 Scrutinise and approve overall approach to risk identification and risk management.
-1.2.2 Approve audit plans and review of sources of assurance on all aspects of CS governance.
-1.2.3 Oversee drafting of risk management documents for Audit and Risk Committee.
-Implement agreed approach to risk management, ensure identified risks are documented and action is taken where required to manage these and provide regular updates on risk to the Board and Audit and Risk Committee.
-2.1.1 Oversee drafting of strategies, corporate plans and business plans to timetables agreed with the Board and provide robust analysis and advice on resource implications of all proposed commitments, targets and deliverables to support Board decision-taking.
-2.2.1 Lead the staff of CS to deliver the statutory functions of CS, to meet agreed plans and targets and provide regular monitoring reports on performance to the Board.
-Highlight
+2. Strategy, Planning and Performance · - 2.1 Set strategic direction of the 2.1.1 Oversee drafting of strategies, corporate plans and Chief Executive organisation including: approving the business plans to timetables agreed with the Board and provide forward work programme required under robust analysis and advice on resource implications of all section 14 of the Consumer Scotland Act, proposed commitments, targets and deliverables to support approving the corporate plan and annual Board decision-taking. business plans and setting the performance framework.
+2.2 Ensure delivery of statutory functions 2.2.1 Lead the staff of CS to deliver the statutory functions of Chief Executive and meet agreed plans and targets, CS, to meet agreed plans and targets and provide regular approving remedial action where required. monitoring reports on performance to the Board.
+Highlight any emerging risks or issues that may prevent or are preventing successful delivery and offer advice on options for remedial action.
+Ensure remedial actions agreed with the Board are implemented effectively.